TimSC/pyo5m/README.md

 To install in the python distribution:

- python setup.py build

- python setup.py install
+ python -m pip install .

-To install locally:

- python setup.py build_ext --inplace

 Example usage: